nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   System alerts the teacher that the tag exists and no new tag is created.

 - **3b.
 Invalid tag details:**
   System alerts the teacher if any of the entered details are invalid.
   System prompts the teacher to correct the information before proceeding.

+**UC6: Edit tag**

+**System**: EduLog
+**Actor**: Teacher

+**Main Success Scenario:**
+1. Teacher initiates the process to edit an existing tag.
+2. System displays the required fields for tag editing.
+3. Teacher supplies the necessary information for the updated tag.
+4. System validates the provided information to ensure it meets specified criteria.
+5. System confirms that the tag has been successfully updated and is available for use.

+**Extensions:**
+- **2a.
+Teacher wants to abort the ‘edit tag’ process:**
+  Teacher clears the fields and exits the procedure without saving any data.

+- **3a.
+Tag with new name already exists**
+  System alerts the teacher that the tag exists.
+  System requests to add another name.

+- **3b.
+Invalid tag details (see features):**
+  System alerts the teacher if any of the entered details are invalid.
+  System prompts the teacher to correct the information before proceeding.